-That verdict was delivered by the expert panel at our latest online MeetUp: How to tell your startup story, featuring Pinterest’s Global Creative Director, James Hurst, Depixym’s co-founder, Alice Rhodes, and Untapped Digital’s CEO, Corrie Jones.
+That verdict was delivered by the expert panel at one of our latest online MeetUps - How to tell your startup story - featuring Pinterest’s Global Creative Director, James Hurst, Depixym’s co-founder, Alice Rhodes, and Untapped Digital’s CEO, Corrie Jones.

 More than 300 people joined the great line-up of panellists, who provided expert insight into how brands have navigated tricky storytelling during the pandemic and subsequent lockdown.